 Over 30 years ago this very thing happened to me.
-My son was having a difficult time while we were out shopping, I don’t recall the circumstance that started it however I was angry and disciplined him in a many which was appropriate, there was no beating, no spanking, however there was a consequence issued.
+My son was having a difficult time while we were out shopping, I don’t recall the circumstance that started it, however, I was angry and disciplined him in a way which was appropriate, there was no beating, no spanking, however, there was a consequence issued.
 More often than not consequences were followed through.
-Well, apparently a woman who overheard the conversation or part of the conversation thought, I was the most horrible mother out there.
+Well, apparently a woman who overheard the conversation or part of the conversation thought I was the most horrible mother out there.
 She reprimanded me quite harshly regarding my choices.
 Remaining calm I asked her if she was aware of the circumstances that precipitated the dialogue with my son.
 She said she was not.
-Calmly I replied that perhaps she best have ALL the facts before she start accusing anyone of something she had no idea about.
-At that point my mother showed up and asked what was happening……my mother was not impressed with my sons behaviour either so she pretty much repeated what I had said to this woman.
+Calmly I replied that perhaps she best have ALL the facts before she starts accusing anyone of something she had no idea about.
+At that point my mother showed up and asked what was happening……my mother was not impressed with my son’s behavior either so she pretty much repeated what I had said to this woman.
 The women left in a huff, and we took my son home.

 Now being a mom who had a rule of not taking our children shopping until they had eaten or after their naps, this was one time that that didn’t happen.
 And it never happened again.
 All of us were frustrated, and it didn’t make for a fun experience.

 Being raised in a home where physical abuse was not tolerated, there was verbal abuse.
 It was not purposely done, it was the way my mother was taught and she did the best she could with the information given, and she repeated the pattern.
 Don’t get me wrong here, I was not abused, her verbal abuse were words like “don’t be so stupid”, “don’t be such an idiot”.
 The words scared me I will admit and I have done a lot of work on my relationship with my mother.